 This post includes a lot of info and I created it to help people who were like me who were searching for detailed and honest reviews of Ontraport, InfusionSoft, ConvertKit, WooCommerce, LearnDash, MemberVault and ThriveCart.

-First, please do your due diligence on anything you invest in your business.
+Please do your due diligence on anything you invest in your business.
 I’m sharing the following details to simply give some insight and possibilities of how you can run your online business without using systems that add up to be the equivelenat of a car payment if you’re not actually ready for those systems.

 From InfusionSoft to Ontraport to ConvertKit

 I enrolled in InfusionSoft at a 3-day event I attended after being enamored with the presentation about making money while you sleep with a fabulous online funnel.

 The only problem was I didn’t have much of an online business and made the majority of my money through the clients enrolled from hosting my own events and through speaking.

 I essentially paid $297 a month for a few years to essentially send my newsletters. #expensivenewsletters

 I see a lot of business owners doing the same thing.
 But when you get so wrapped up in a system like that, it’s daunting to leave and migrate to another system.